Year Opened: 2013

 Their standards are all fine-to-very good, clean beers, and better than 80% of any other BC brewed beer at the liquor store, but interesting is not a word you would use for them.

-No…when people talk about why they adore Four Winds, it’s generally for their seasonal selections: the Nectarous, the Juxtapose Wild IPA, the Pomona sour ale, and the many other seasonal variants that are a little harder to find.
+No…when people talk about why they adore Four Winds, it’s generally for their seasonal selections: the Nectarous, the Juxtapose Wild IPA, the Pomona sour ale, the Quadrennial, and the many other seasonal variants that are a little harder to find.